 Peg dolls can be used in doll houses, with loose parts play, and are great when combined with rainbow stackers.

-Rainbow stackers have in recent years, become a cult classic as a result of the growing popularity of the Grimms Rainbow stacker.
+Rainbow stackers have in recent years, become a cult classic as a result of the growing popularity of the Grimms Rainbow stacker and open-ended play.